Treat Hair Loss from the Inside Out

 What does it taste like?

 Bone broth tastes like soup.
 You can season it however you like, with whatever herbs and spices you prefer.
-It’s a complete blank slate.
+It’s a blank slate: make it yours!

 Are there any side effects to bone broth?

 For bone broth, you will have increased urination, since you’re consuming more liquids.
 And you’ll need to modify your salt intake in the rest of your diet, if you are salting the broth to make it more drinkable.
 But other than that, nope.

 People have been eating soup and making complex stocks from all parts of the animal for thousands of years.
 It’s safe.